 Students can refer to the Sydney Medical School website (sydney.edu.au/medicine) for the latest information regarding unit of study descriptions, assessment or other requirements.

-Please note: These units of study are ONLY available to students enrolled in the Bachelor of Commerce and Bachelor of Medicine and Bachelor of Surgery (first three years).
+Please note: These units of study are ONLY available to students enrolled in the Bachelor of Commerce and Doctor of Medicine (first three years).

 SMTP – Medicine

 Theses units are offered through the Sydney Medical School.
 They are only available to students enrolled in the Bachelor of Commerce and Bachelor of Medicine and Bachelor of Surgery.